VirgilSecurity/demo-iotkit-nix/README.md

 ## Demo Content
 The Demo provides you with samples of key elements that necessary implement secure IoT lifecycle:
 - **common**.
-Contains implementation of HAL (hardware abstraction layer).
-Find all implementations [here](https://github.com/VirgilSecurity/demo-iotkit-nix/tree/develop-review/common/src/sdk-impl)
+Contains samples of HAL implementations (hardware abstraction layer).
+Find all implementations [here](https://github.com/VirgilSecurity/demo-iotkit-nix/tree/develop-review/common/src/sdk-impl).
 - **initializer**.
 Implementation of initializer of IoT Device and Gateway.
-Find all implementations [here](/initializer/src/main.c)
+Find all implementations [here](/initializer/src/main.c).
 - **bootloader**.
 Application that simulates a bootloader of controller.
-The application performs firmware verification
+The application performs firmware verification.
 - **thing**.
 Samples of IoT Device (end-device) implementation based on IoTKit.
-Find all examples on how to work with IoT device [here](/thing/src/main.c)
+Find all examples on how to work with IoT device [here](/thing/src/main.c).
 - **gateway**.
 Samples of IoT Gateway implementation based on IoTKit.
 Find all examples on how to work with Cloud, Getaway or its threads [here](/gateway/src).
 - **dummy-keys**.
 Testing keys for signing a testing firmware.
 - **tests**.
-A set of ready code-snippets for testing the necessary features
+A set of ready code-snippets for testing the necessary features.

 ## Prerequisites